Skip to main content.

 • Bard CDO has sustainability-focused student employment opportunities through Handshake

-"As I graduate from Bard College, I recognize the imperative for the public and private sectors to bolster climate change mitigation efforts.
+• The Class of 2020 took the first Sustainability Graduation Pledge: "As I graduate from Bard College, I recognize the imperative for the public and private sectors to bolster climate change mitigation efforts.
 To that end I pledge to weigh the social and environmental consequences of any job I consider.
 I will endeavor to make mitigation of climate change and a healthier global environment a priority in my work and civic life."

-• Bardians are countering despair by creating a community of practice: every day some learning and conversation, each month a communication to electeds, every year a donation to a not-for-profit advancing the cause.
-Here’s help for you to form the habits necessary for monthly action: be a Sustainability Policy Partner - fill out this form to let us know how you would like to engage.
+New faculty hear from the Chief Sustainability Officer about the Global Goals and how they apply to life at Bard.
+Trainings and professional development opportunities for faculty and staff are offered at lunch sessions or by request, or by being a Bard Sustainable Policy Partner.
+Bardians are countering despair by creating a community of practice: every day some learning and conversation, each month a communication to electeds, every year a donation to a not-for-profit advancing the cause.
+Here’s help for you to form the habits necessary for monthly action: be a Sustainability Policy Partner by filling out this sustainability application form to let us know how you would like to engage, or email [email protected].

 Partners: